 It is the policy of Fergus-Elora District Soccer to cancel or postpone play during inclement weather.
 When this happens, notification would happen in one (or more) of the following ways:

 - Email communication to Coaches/Game Leaders

 - Website, Facebook and/or Twitter updates (in advance of games)

-If you have not yet arrived at the field, notification will also be sent via phone, e-mail or text to your coach who is then responsible for notifying the team.
-If you are already on the pitch, everyone should go to their cars or a place of safety with a sense of urgency.
+If you have not yet arrived at the field, notification will also be sent via e-mail to your coach who is then responsible for notifying the team.
+If you are already on the pitch, everyone should go to their cars or a place of safety.

-Re-Entry on the Fields: A board member or coach will inform you when everything is “all clear,” and you may then return to the field.
+Re-entry on the Fields: A board member or coach will inform you when everything is “clear,” and you may then return to the field.